 So, regardless of the fact that everyone else clearly enjoyed the lesson and participated enthusiastically in making lists, discussing with partners and sharing with the class, I headed for the metro feeling that people, especially young people, suck.

-I was heading downtown to buy a birthday present for my fiancé.
-Downtown, and the trains downtown, are filled with people, and I didn’t like people today, but there was nothing to be done.
+I was heading downtown to buy a birthday present for The Fiancé.
+Downtown, and the trains downtown, are filled with people, and people were the last thing I wanted to deal with, but there was nothing to be done.
 I managed to score an isolated corner seat, and this made me feel better.

 A young man in a red Adidas track suit, white headphones dangling from his zirconia-studded ears, hair rigid with gel on top of his rhythmically bobbing head, slid into the seat opposite me.
 He was CEGEP-student age – in fact, it was more than likely that he was coming from my school, and he was the last thing I wanted to see right now.

 The solution?
 One of the “TED talk” videos on my iPod.
 I keep them for emergencies, for days when I have to be out in the world but want to be inside a cocoon.